Large Language Models Could Be Rote Learners: Methodology

 \subsection{Quantifying LLM Memorization}

-For quantifying the memorization of LLMs, prior research~\citep{shi2023detecting, zhang2024min} suggests that outlier tokens, which exhibit higher generation probabilities, are more likely to be found in memorized samples.
-Building on this idea, we develop a metric that utilizes the bottom $K\%$ of token probabilities within the generated sequence as a measure of memorization.
-Formally, the memorization score $F_m(\overline{x}, G)$ of LLM $G$ on text sequence $\overline{x}$ is computed as follows:
+On the other hand, in order to look into the nuanced forms of learning, we believe that a continuous metric is required for memorization evaluation.
+For quantifying the memorization of LLMs, prior research~\cite{shi2023detecting, zhang2024min} suggests that outlier tokens, which exhibit higher generation probabilities\footnote{As established in Shi et al.~\cite{shi2023detecting}: ``an unseen example is likely to contain a few outlier words with low probabilities under the LLM, while a seen example is less likely to have words with such low probabilities.''}, are more likely to be found in memorized samples.
+Experiments on WIKIMIA~\cite{shi2023detecting} also finds that this method exhibits high AUC score on seen samples.
+In order to avoid discrete binary classification, building on this idea, we adopt the metric that utilizes the bottom $K\%$ of token probabilities within the generated sequence as a measure of memorization (we primarily set the value of $K$ to 10 in this paper).
+Formally, the memorization score $F_m(\overline{x}, G)$ of LLM $G$ on text sequence $\overline{x}$ is computed as follows\footnote{In the experiment, we have also tested other similar metrics like Min-K++\%~\cite{zhang2024min}, which show consistent results (exhibit a Pearson correlation coefficient of 0.9007 (strong positive correlation)).
+Thus, we only use Min-K\%~\cite{shi2023detecting} as an example here}: